godalming123/new-site/index.md

           <!-- title -->
           <span class="card-title">App installation</span>
           <!-- desription -->
-          <p>My websites can easily be installed as an app just go into the browser enter the menu and click install as app the app will appear on the homw screen and is accesable without internet.</p>
+          <p>My websites can easily be installed as an app just go into the browser enter the menu and click install as app the app will appear on the home screen and is accesable without internet.</p>
         </div>
       </div>
   </div>